nahid2003131/blp25_task1_catalyst/README.md

 # BLP-2025 Task 1 — Catalyst
 ### Transformer Ensembles and Multi-task Learning Approaches for Bangla Hate Speech Detection

-This repository contains Colab-ready notebooks, model configurations, and analysis scripts for the system **“Catalyst at BLP-2025 Task 1: Transformer Ensembles and Multi-task Learning Approaches for Bangla Hate Speech Detection”**, conditionally accepted to the **Second International Workshop on Bangla Language Processing (BLP-2025)**.
+This repository contains Colab-ready notebooks, model configurations, and analysis scripts for the system **“Catalyst at BLP-2025 Task 1: Transformer Ensembles and Multi-task Learning Approaches for Bangla Hate Speech Detection”**, accepted to the **Second International Workshop on Bangla Language Processing (BLP-2025)**.

 ---